 The fastest journey time by train from San Sebastián-Donostia to Madrid is 5 hours and 31 minutes.

 Yes, it is possible to travel from San Sebastián-Donostia to Madrid without having to change trains.
-There are 3 direct trains from San Sebastián-Donostia to Madrid.
+There is 1 direct train from San Sebastián-Donostia to Madrid each day.
 Though there may be fewer direct services available depending on your exact departure date.

-Trains travelling from San Sebastián-Donostia to Madrid cover a distance of around 353km during the journey.
+Trains travelling from San Sebastián-Donostia to Madrid cover a distance of around 219 miles (353 km) during the journey.